instantbots/docs/private-tools-via-custom-code.md

 ## Installing NPM packages

-We support most NPM packages on Instant.bot.
+We support most NPM packages on Instant.chat.
 You can import NPM packages by using the appropriate `import x from 'package'` syntax.
 For example, the Stripe package, `import Stripe from 'stripe'` should give the following result:

 <figure><img src=".gitbook/assets/SCR-20250515-bkyj.png" alt=""><figcaption><p>Install the Stripe package</p></figcaption></figure>

 NPM packages will be installed automatically.
 We support any NPM package without custom binaries and a number of them with.
-Currently **puppeteer** is unsupported, but if you have a strong use case please drop us feedback at [feedback@instant.bot](mailto:feedback@instant.bot).
+Currently **puppeteer** is unsupported, but if you have a strong use case please drop us feedback at [feedback@instant.chat](mailto:feedback@instant.chat).

 ## Writing complex functionality